Last updated: October 21, 2018

 Inform students that immigrants encountered very difficult choices when deciding where to go next.
-Mutual-aid societies persuaded them to go one way, whereas the lure of labor and opportunity to own land enticed them to go elsewhere.
-Split the class into groups of three or four and inform them that they will act as their own mock family from Poland about to make the same decisions as immigrants a century ago.
+Mutual-aid societies persuaded them to go one-way.
+Whereas the lure of labor, and the opportunity to own land enticed them to go elsewhere.
+Split the class into groups of three or four.
+Inform them that they will act as their own mock family from Poland about to make the same decisions as immigrants did a century ago.

-Distribute family profile and advertisements/classifieds for each desired location.
-The descriptions depict three locations (revealed at the end of the lesson), each offering a distinct advantage to relocating to that area.
-As immigrants from Poland, Location A offers a large ethnic community but the employment prospects remain uncertain.
-Location B promotes ample farming opportunities (and opportunity to own land).
-The area has vast farmland, but very few people of your ethnic culture, and features little of what your family was used to.
-As someone who specializes in building the railroads, Location C offers the greatest employment that matches your skill set, but the train tickets are the most expensive of all the locations to move to.
+Distribute the family profile and advertisements/classifieds for each desired location.
+The descriptions depict three locations.
+Each offers a distinct advantage to relocating to that area.
+As immigrants from Poland, Location A offers a large ethnic community, but the employment prospects remain uncertain.
+Location B promotes ample farming opportunities, and opportunities to own land.
+This area has vast farmland, but very few people of your ethnic culture.
+It features little of what your family is used to.
+For someone who specializes in the building of railroads, Location C offers the greatest employment that matches your skill set, but train tickets are the most expensive of all the locations to move to.

 Things to consider:

-- Is it more important to have readily-available employment or a job that matches your skill-set.
+- Is it more important to have readily-available employment, or a job that matches your skill-set.
 The best economic opportunity maybe the most expensive place to travel to by rail?

-- What advantages do you think, you as a newly-arrived immigrant family, would find in your own ethnic community?
+- What are some of the advantages that a newly-arrived immigrant family would find in their own ethnic community?